semaphoreci/semaphore/docs/docs/using-semaphore/promotions.md

 <Steps>

-1. Edit the file where you want to add the parameters.
+1. Edit the file where you want to add the parameters
-2. Add a `parameters.env_vars` key.
+2. Add a `parameters.env_vars` key
 3. Every list item is a new parameter.
-Set the `name` of the environment variable.
+Set the `name` of the environment variable
-4. Type an optional `description`.
+4. Type an optional `description`
-5. Optionally set `required` to `true|false`.
+5. Optionally set `required` to `true|false`
 6. Optionally set `options`.
 Each item in the list is a valid option.
-Leave blank to input value as freeform text.
+Leave blank to input value as freeform text
 7. If `required: true`, set the `default_value`.
-Optional parameters don't have a default value.
+Optional parameters don't have a default value

 </Steps>